Nictiz/eu-nl-compared/maps/xtehr2zibs2024/SubstanceUse-TobaccoUse-comments.md

 Zib issues:
 + DrugUse: Align data type of ObservationOfUse.Amount with EHDS model
-+ AlcoholUse, DrugUse, Tobacco, use: add element to match EHDSSubstanceUse.period = Time period for which this observation about substance use is applicabl
++ AlcoholUse, DrugUse, TobaccoUse: add element to match EHDSSubstanceUse.period = Time period for which this observation about substance use is applicabl

 ## General comments